Padam87/AccountBundle/UPGRADE-2.0.md

     registration_listener: true # false by default
 ```

-- Remove the `UserInterface` from your user class
+- Change the `UserInterface` to `AccountHolderInterface` on your user class
 - Add the `user` relation to your `Account` entity
 - Add a constructor to your `Account` entity